Luca-Hu/Shopme_APP/README.md

 - As Administraters Of The Website:

 https://shopme-admin-yihu.herokuapp.com/

+< Please wait patiently for the reponse of page. >

 You have 3 ways to test:

 1、You can login as Nar's account(Admin) : Email: nar@test.com ， Password:tester